|

 The Upper Midwest Association for Campus Sustainability (UMACS) was established in 2005 to support higher education staff, faculty and students in the region who are working to advance sustainability on their campuses and in the community.
-We believe that by building collaborative relationships and sharing ideas and resources, we can advance our work for a more sustainable and just society.
+We believe that by building collaborative relationships and sharing ideas and resources, we can advance our work for a more sustainabl society.
 We offer programming throughout the year and an annual conference.

 At this time, anyone can participate in UMACS programming.
 In 2024, we became a membership organization and encourage campuses to become campuses to learn more about membership benefits.
 UMACS is led by Megan Voorhees, our part-time Executive Director, and a volunteer Steering Committee.
 If you would like to learn more about UMACS and share ideas for how we can best support your work, please contact Megan Voorhees. |

-Megan Voorhees - UMACS Executive DirectorMegan's career has primarily focused on leading higher education and community programs designed to help participants effectively address complex social and environmental issues.
+Megan Voorhees - UMACS Executive DirectorMegan Voorhees has served as UMACS part-time Executive Director since September 2022.
+She also works as a life coach, organizational consultant and has fun teaching “Cultivating Purpose: for the Midlife Academy at the University of Minnesota.
+Megan’s career has primarily focused on leading higher education and community programs designed to help participants effectively address complex social and environmental issues.
 Most recently, she was the Director of Experiential Education and Graduate Programs at the Institute on the Environment at the University of Minnesota, where she also was Affiliate Faculty at the Humphrey School of Public Affairs.
 From 2000-2013, she was the Assistant Dean of Students and Director of the Public Service Center at the University of California, Berkeley.
 She has also led youth development and youth employment programs in the non-profit sector.
 Megan has a BA In Sociology and Anthropology from Lewis & Clark College and Masters in Theological Studies from the Graduate Theological Union.

 |